peterflynn/everyscrub/README.md

 Everyscrub for Brackets
 =======================
+> **Note: Shortcuts & modifiers changed recently** to avoid clashing with the "multiple cursors" functionality in Brackets Sprint 38.

 Everything's a scrubber!
-Cmd/Ctrl + drag on any number or hex color to scrub its value.
-In "Live development" mode, the browser preview will update in real time while you're dragging.
+Alt/⌥ + drag on any number or hex color to scrub its value.
+In "Live Development" mode, the browser preview will update in real time while you're dragging.

-You can also tap Shift+Alt+Up/Down to "nudge" the value in individual increments.
+You can also tap Ctrl/⌘+Alt + Up/Down to "nudge" the value in individual increments.

-Works with any number in CSS, LESS, SVG, HTML and JavaScript.
-Also works with 3- or 6-digit hex colors (darkens/lightens the color).
-Just hold down Cmd (Mac) or Ctrl (Win), mouse down on the number in your source code, and drag the mouse horizontally.
+Scrubbing a hex color darkens/lightens the color.
+Like numbers, this works in any file type (not just CSS, JS, etc.).

 How to Install